itsa/itsa.github.io/_docs/focusmanager/multiple-containers.md

 module: focusmanager
 maintainer: Marco Asbreuk
 title: Multiple focusmanagers
 intro: "This example shows how multiple focusmanagers can be setup.
 The setup is done by HTML.
 You can easily switch between the two containers: their state gets reserved.
 Because of the <b>.focussed</b> class, the container that holds a focussed element gets highlighted.
-Notice the difference between the tow containers: only the first will focus the area-element."
+Notice the difference between the two containers: only the first will focus the area-element."
 ---

 <style type="text/css">
     .container {
         width: 300px;
-        height: 250px;
         margin: 20px;
         border: solid 1px #000;
         padding: 10px;